Maxime00/learning-user-safety/README.md

 # TODO
 - smoother trajectory for MPC
 - add logic to play several trajectories of varying safety in planner - > check ahalya' scode, make somethi nto match that
-- add integrator to replays
+- tune integrator for replays ??
 - replays must choose and output safety and traj_number
 - add arguments for user_specific and safety
 - Tune gains